-Enngoo.com news articles are arranged in a straightforward manner.
-Most if not all are only three pages in length.
+Engoo’s news articles are arranged in a straightforward manner.
+Most are only three pages in length.
 Each page is one element of the lesson.
 Page 1 contains the vocabulary.
 Page 2 has a news article for reading.
-Then on page 3, you’ll find comprehension questions.
-After those, discussion questions, then extension discussion questions.
-Each of these elements is briefly described below.
+Then on page 3, you’ll find comprehension questions, discussion questions, and further discussion questions.

 The articles cover various news categories such as science & technology, culture & entertainment, economy & business, health, language & education, world, and more.
 The language used depends on the level of the article.
 Engoo.com has materials leveled between Beginner to Proficient.
 But a typical Intermediate level article might have between 200-300 words.